bluerobotics/bluerobotics.github.io/power-sense-module/index.md

 <img src="/power-sense-module/cad/.png" class="img-responsive" style="max-width:800px"  />

-Connect the 6-position JST-GH to DF13 cable (GH plug side) into the the JST-GH socket on your Power Sense Module.
+Connect the 6-position JST-GH to DF13 cable (GH plug side) into the the JST-GH socket on your <em>Power Sense Module</em>.
 Connect the JST-GH to DF13 cable (DF13 plug side) into the DF13 POWER socket on your Pixhawk.

 # ArduSub Software Setup